Everybody Wants Some!! (film)

-Everybody Wants Some!! is a 2016 American teen comedy film written and directed by Richard Linklater, about college baseball players in 1980s Texas.
-The film stars Blake Jenner, Zoey Deutch, Ryan Guzman, Tyler Hoechlin, Glen Powell, Will Brittain, and Wyatt Russell.
-It had its world premiere at South by Southwest on March 11, 2016, and was theatrically released in the United States on March 30, 2016, by Paramount Pictures.
-The film grossed $5.4 million against a $10 million budget but was critically acclaimed.
+Everybody Wants Some!! is a 2016 American comedy film written and directed by Richard Linklater.
+Starring Blake Jenner, Zoey Deutch, Glen Powell, Ryan Guzman, Tyler Hoechlin, Will Brittain, and Wyatt Russell, it follows the lives of Texan college baseball players in 1980.
+The script was first completed in 2005, but Linklater struggled to secure funding until Annapurna Pictures got involved.
+Principal photography took place in and around Austin, Texas between October and December 2014.

+Everybody Wants Some!! had its world premiere at South by Southwest on March 11, 2016, and was theatrically released in the United States on March 30, 2016, by Paramount Pictures.
+The film received positive reviews from critics, with many accrediting the film's acclaim to Linklater's direction and the performances of Jenner, Deutch and Powell.

 Plot

 In Texas in the fall of 1980, college freshman Jake Bradford, an all-state pitcher in high school, moves into an off-campus house with other members of the college baseball team including his roommate Billy, nicknamed "Beuter" for his Deep Southern accent.
 He joins Finnegan, Roper, Dale, and Plummer cruising campus by car, looking for women.
 Upperclassmen Roper and Finnegan both "strike out" with two women, but one of them, Beverly, says she likes Jake; he makes a note of her room number.

 At a team meeting in the house, the coach introduces the new players, including freshmen Jake, Plummer, Beuter, Brumley, and transfer students Jay and Willoughby.
 The coach cites two rules: no alcohol in the house, and no women upstairs.
 The team quickly disregards the rules and hosts a drunken party during which several players take women up to their bedrooms.
-The next morning, Beuter leaves temporarily for home, concerned his girlfriend is pregnant.
+The next morning, Beuter leaves temporarily for home, concerned his girlfriend might be pregnant.

 The team goes out drinking and "cruising chicks", beginning the night at a local disco.
 Jay makes arrogant remarks to a bartender, provoking a brawl, and the team is ejected.
-Jay goes home, and the rest of the team changes clothes and visits a western-themed bar.
+He goes home, and the rest of the team changes clothes and visits a western-themed bar.

 The next day Willoughby shares his marijuana, music, and philosophy with the freshmen.
 Jake happens upon Justin, a high school teammate who has embraced punk subculture.
 He invites the team to a punk concert, and with Jake's encouragement, they go.
 Jake leaves flowers and a note on Beverly's apartment door that night, then attends a massive party at the team's house.